rexali/poixel-test/README.md

         curl -H "Authorization:Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjM5LCJlbWFpbCI6InRhbGsyYmFiYUBnbWFpbC5jb20iLCJyb2xlIjoiYWRtaW4iLCJleHAiOjE3MjYxNzc3MjN9.Ld0wY-fnmwFrjliW42M0hpYA8wRlRwPBKCSD4nRxKvo" -X GET localhost:3001/admins/getclients
         ````

-    9. Update or modify a client data or details
+    9. Update or modify a client data or details.
+Before you run this command, copy and use the admin authentication token in the step 6 or step 7 and add it to this request header as shown below after "Bearer"

         Terminal: run